nickzoic/nick.zoic.org/art/unknown-unknowns-in-mave-data/index.md

 summary: "Thoughts from this year's Mutational Scanning Symposium"
 ---

-> There are unknown unknowns -- the ones we don't know we don't know.
+> But there are also unknown unknowns -- the ones we don't know we don't know.
 > -- [Donald Rumsfeld](https://en.wikipedia.org/wiki/There_are_unknown_unknowns)[^rumsfeld]

 I've just finished up at this year's [Mutational Scanning Symposium](https://mss2026.org)